 - Constant need to use a remedy, on a daily basis, with the symptoms frequently returning, is not necessarily a good sign.

-David, she’s taking the remedy as needed, OK?
-I’ve found that drug diseases–side effects– are very persistent.
+David, she’s taking the remedy as-needed, OK?
+I’ve found that drug diseases–side effects– are very persistent and she’s had this drug-proving for months.

 This may be a sign of palliation and therefore at some point suppression.
 If there is heart damage here, and you are suppressing that one symptom (because where is the rest of the case to check that?) you might very well harm this patient.

 The rest of the case?
-Her blood pressure came down, and that phantom cigarette smoke smell went away.
+Her blood pressure came down, and that phantom cigarette smell went away.
 That’s it.
 Rapid heart rate, elevated blood pressure and phantom cigarette smell.
-That’s it.
+That’s the case.

 - Where is the rest of the case?